-Many students choose to combine Biology with one of the other sciences or Physical Education.
-But there is no need to follow the crowd.
-Biology compliments many other courses including Psychology and Geography.
+Many students choose to combine Biology with one of the other Sciences, Mathematics, Psychology, Health and Social Care, Sociology or Physical Education.
 A successful Biology student will have well developed independent study skills to motivate themselves into staying on track with their own studies.
-Students should have an interest in how the body works on a molecular level and be able to apply a critical thought process to apply knowledge to exam style questions.
-Memory techniques are paramount to help remember the large amounts of content.
+Students should have an interest in Biology and be able to apply a critical thought process to apply knowledge to exam style questions.
+Memory techniques are paramount to help remember the large amounts of detailed content.